30-year mortgage rates, 15-year mortgage rates, and 10-year mortgage rates

 Compare Conventional Loans and FHA

 Mortgages which are guaranteed by the FHA, or Federal Housing Administration, aim to make buying a home more affordable for low to middle income families, with relaxed lending standards, competitive rates, and down payments that are as low as 3.5%.

-VA loans and USDA loans are two other loan programs which are backed by the federal government that have similar aims.
+VA loans and USDA loans are two other loan programs that are backed by the federal government that have similar aims.
 VA loans are guaranteed by the U.S. Department of Veterans Affairs and are available to veterans and active military only.
-The U.S. Department of Agriculture backs USDA loans and are geared toward buyers of rural properties.
+The U.S. Department of Agriculture backs USDA loans and is geared toward buyers of rural properties.

 Conventional loans are offered by many other lenders that also offer VA, FHA, and USDA loans.
 They often view conventional mortgages as riskier because they are not guaranteed by the government if the buyer defaults.
 Therefore, these mortgages can have tougher requirements and higher rates.

 Conventional loan borrowers generally make larger down payments than FHA borrowers, and they also typically have a more secure financial standing, making them less likely to default on their mortgage payments.
 The larger the down payment, the lower the monthly payments.
 And, payments for conventional mortgages that don’t require private mortgage insurance can be much more manageable in comparison to the increasing mortgage premiums on FHA loans.

 Finally, with a conventional mortgage, you have the option to cancel your mortgage insurance when the principal loan balance drops to 78% of the value of the home.
 With an FHA loan, mortgage insurance premiums are charged for the life of the loan.